-- Policy 2: Meeting Sand and Gravel Needs MAS01 The Briggens Estate is c.800m from the Lee Valley SPA/Ramsar, but c.400m from a lake that lies adjacent to the River Lea (potentially functionally linked land). - Policy 3: Meeting Waste Management Needs Waste Management Sites and allocated employment within 500m of Lee Valley SPA/Ramsar or land that may be functionally linked land.
-Two sites (Robert Gibbs Contracting and Ratty's Lane) are within 500m of the SPA/Ramsar.
-One site (Stephenson Close Waste Paper Recycling) is also within 500m of a lake close to the River Lea (potentially functionally linked). - Policy 5: Mineral Safeguarding Areas (MSAs) could require non-minerals development to extract minerals within MSAs (sand and gravel MSAs within Lee Valley SPA/Ramsar and land that may be functionally linked). - Policy 22: Water Recycling Sites permits new/extended water recycling infrastructure within Lee Valley SPA/Ramsar (Rye Meads sewage treatment works, within Rye Meads SSSI). - Policy 23: Transport Infrastructure Sites one site (Rye House Rail Aggregates Depot) within 500m of Lee Valley SPA/Ramsar.
+- Policy 2: Meeting Sand and Gravel Needs MAS01 The Briggens Estate is c.800m from the Lee Valley SPA/Ramsar, but c.400m from a lake that lies adjacent to the River Lea (potentially functionally linked land). - Policy 5: Mineral Safeguarding Areas (MSAs) in order to prevent non-minerals development from sterilising minerals resources within the MSA, developments could be required to extract minerals prior to development; this would be small scale / windfall development (sand and gravel MSAs within Lee Valley SPA/Ramsar and land that may be functionally linked). - Policy 22: Water Recycling Sites permits new/extended water recycling infrastructure within Lee Valley SPA/Ramsar (Rye Meads sewage treatment works, within Rye Meads SSSI). - Policy 23: Transport Infrastructure Sites one site (Rye House Rail Aggregates Depot) within 500m of Lee Valley SPA/Ramsar.

-4.12 The following policies could also result in development within 500m of the Lee Valley SPA/Ramsar, as they do not specify potential development locations:
+4.12 The following policies could also result in windfall development within 500m of the Lee Valley SPA/Ramsar, as they do not specify potential development locations: